U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 So how does circularity actually work?
 A good place to find out is at a recycling company called TerraCycle in Trenton, N.J.
 The company's global vice president for research and development is Ernie Simpson.
 A cheerful man with a Jamaican accent, he works out of a small lab at TerraCycle's headquarters.

 He's also a physicist who's part of a collaboration with Procter & Gamble to turn plastic trash into new products.
-In his lab, Smpson has an array of very sophisticated and expensive equipment — a Fourier-transform infrared spectrometer and a calorimeter, which use light or heat to determine the chemistry of plastic.
+In his lab, Simpson has an array of very sophisticated and expensive equipment — a Fourier-transform infrared spectrometer and a calorimeter, which use light or heat, respectively, to determine the chemistry of plastic.
 What goes into those devices is junk.

 Simpson holds up a clear plastic bag.
 Inside, he says, "is the famous beach plastic from the ocean": wrappers, caps, bottles.
 To recycle any of it, he has to know what kind of plastic each piece is made of.